-Manufacture of aligners and shipment to the dental professional.
+Manufacture of aligners and shipment to the dental professional .
 From these molds, aligners are fabricated by pressure-forming polymeric sheets over each mold.
 Aligners are thin, clear plastic, removable dental appliances that are custom manufactured in a series to correspond to each two-week stage of the ClinCheck animation.
 Aligners are customized to perform the treatment prescribed by dental professionals for an individual patient by using a ClinCheck treatment plan.
 Each aligner covers a patient's teeth and is nearly invisible when worn.
 Aligners are commonly worn in pairs, over the upper and lower dental arches.
 Aligners are generally worn for consecutive two-week periods which correspond to the approved ClinCheck treatment plan.
 After two weeks of use, the patient replaces them with the next pair in the series, advancing the teeth movement with each aligner stage.
 This process is repeated until the final aligners are used and treatment is complete.
-When treating with Invisalign Full, Invisalign Express and Invisalign Teen, aligners are shipped to the dental professional after every nine stages.
+When treating with Invisalign Full, Invisalign Express and Invisalign Teen, aligners are manufactured and then delivered to the dental professionals in a single shipment.
+For Invisalign Assist, when the progress tracking feature is selected, aligners are shipped to the dental professional after every nine stages.
 In certain cases, dental professionals may use Invisalign in conjunction with tooth-colored attachments bonded to the patient's teeth.
 These attachments are used to increase the force applied to a tooth or teeth in circumstances where the aligners alone may have difficulty in effecting the desired movement.
 We provide an aligner-like template to the dental professionals to aid the placement of bonding attachments to the patient's teeth where needed.
 Also, in cases where interproximal reduction, or IPR, is required or requested by the dental professional, we provide an IPR treatment form, quantifying the amount of space to be created through enamel reduction, location, and timing of IPR.